-This talk marks the beginning of a new initiative at Washington University: The Transformational Initiative for Education in STEM (TIES) aims to support STEM faculty as they transform primarily lecture-based courses by integrating evidenced-based teaching methods.
+This talk marks the beginning of a new initiative at Washington University: The Transformational Initiative for Education in STEM (TIES) aims to support STEM faculty as they transform primarily lecture-based courses by integrating evidence-based teaching methods.
 Faculty and departments will be supported by new TIES Fellows and the TIES program team as they redesign their courses and curricula.

 Find out more about this initiative and Wieman’s work in The Record.

 Based in the Center for Integrative Research on Cognition, Learning, and Education (CIRCLE), TIES is supported by The Office of the Provost.
 TIES is led by Gina Frey (co-Director of CIRCLE, Executive Director of The Teaching Center, and the Florence E. Moog Professor of STEM Education), Mark McDaniel (co-Director of CIRCLE and Professor of Psychological and Brain Sciences), and Kathy Miller (chair and professor of biology).